 One of the primary ways we assist students in establishing and growing a biblical worldview is through Sunday School Classes.
 Each week students gather at each campus to learn from God’s Word through our “Live Curriculum” (Group Publishing) materials.
 7th and 8th graders go through a survey of the Old and New Testaments, 9th-12th graders cover Bible survey classes, theology, apologetics, and training for practical application of biblical principles to daily life.

 Wednesday night gatherings are another large component of grades 7-12 Student Ministries; this is a time for fellowship and growth through praise and worship, teaching, small group accountability and prayer, and games.
 Pastor Josh teaches from God’s Word, Old and New Testaments, offering messages that are both practical and doctrinally sound.
 Students also have time to process and mentally solidify the teaching through discussion in small groups that are both gender and age specific (ex.
 7th grade boys, 11th grade girls, etc.).
-Wednesday sessions are from 6:30-9:00 pm at our East Campus Youth Room.
+Wednesday sessions are from 6:30-9:00 pm at our Moorhead Campus Youth Room.

 Typical Wednesday Night Schedule

 - 7:05-7:30 Middle School Small Groups; High School Teaching Time

 - 7:35-8:05 Middle School Teaching Time/Crazy Games; High School Small Groups

 - 8:00-8:40 Snacks; Free Time (Open Gym, Nine Square in the Air, etc.)

 Beyond Sundays and Wednesdays, Student Ministries hosts many additional events throughout the year.
 These occasions are designed to provide evangelism opportunities, encourage social and spiritual growth in our students, and provide an environment where students can have lots of fun together.
 Here is a sampling of the special events enjoyed by the youth during the year: